ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

           - gatekeeper.ral-stage.uksrc.org
 ```

-Now create a `gatekeeper-values.yaml` as per the example, updating the values to match your hosts.
+Create a `gatekeeper-values.yaml` as per the example, updating the values to match your hosts.

 ```yaml
 ---